Faculty Seed Grant Projects

 - Dr. Dana Hawley, Biological Sciences

-- Lisa Belden, Biological Sciences
+- Dr. Lisa Belden, Biological Sciences

 Global changes such as elevated CO2 are likely to have complex effects on plants, animals, and their interactions, but predicting these impacts requires a detailed understanding of plant-animal mutualisms.
 Poison ivy responds to elevated CO2 levels by producing more allergenic forms of urushiol, responsible for the characteristic skin rashes on humans.
 The ecological impacts of changing urushiol chemical composition on both poison ivy and the wildlife that eat it have not been considered.
 There is circumstantial evidence that Poison Ivy (PI) seeds eaten by native birds provide manifold advantages to this noxious native plant and its avian frugivores but here we propose detailed studies of those potential benefits.